Code-Institute-Submissions/The-Atmintis-Game/README.md

   6. When a card is flipped, it remains static until the second card is selected.
   7. Paired cards - once cards are paired, they remain face up.
   8. Once all the cards are turned and matched correctly, the winner message will pop up.
+  9. Clicked on first card multilpe times after resetiing to make sure cards are shuffled.

 Functionality has been tested on every card on the game board.